AK-Homberger/NMEA2000-AIS-Gateway/README.md

 if (!NMEA0183Msg.IsMessageCode("VDM")) return;   // Not a AIVDM message, return
 ```
 # Software Install
-To install the program on the ESP32 you do have two options.
+To install the program on the ESP32 you do have two options:

 1. Install the binary file with esptool
 2. Compile and upload the program with the Arduino IDE